 Once a Xanax addiction has taken hold, daily responsibilities, such as school, work or family, are ignored as energy is redirected towards drug seeking behavior.

-Other behavioral signs of Xanax addiction include:
+signs of Xanax addiction include:

 - Continued use of Xanax even though it is contributing to personal difficulties